wp-plugins/ml-slider/readme.txt

 6. Administration panel - selecting slides

 == Changelog ==

+= 2.0-betaX=
+* Improvement: Error messages exposed in admin is Meta Slider cannot load the slides
+* Improvement: Load default settings if original settings are corrupt/incomplete
+* Fix: Smart Crop ratio
+* Fix: UTF-8 characters in captions (reported by and thanks to: javitopo)
+* Fix: JetPack Photo not loading images (reported by and thanks to: Jason)
+* Fix: Double slash on jQuery easing path
+* Fix: Paragraph tags outputted in JavaScript (reported by and thanks to: CrimsonRaddish)

 = 2.0-beta =
 * New feature: Preview slideshows in admin control panel